michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 18. until another king had arisen over Mitsreen, who knew not Jauseph,

-19. and he dealt fraudulently against our kindred, and shamefully entreated our fathers, and commanded that their children should be cast away,Or destroyed. that they might not live.
+19. and he dealt fraudulently against our kindred, and shamefully entreated our fathers, and commanded that their children should be cast away,

 20. In that time Musha was born, and was beloved of Aloha, and was brought up three months in the house of his father.